Sheep-worming-the-future.info

 The ability of dual active wormers to delay resistance development has been demonstrated in computer models and is supported by field evidence10,11,12.

-The effects were simulated in a validated multi-species model of sheep nematodes on UK farms11.
 The rate of resistance development to single or dual active anthelmintics was modelled under high refugia (SCOPS) or low refugia (non-SCOPS) scenarios.

 UK farm management scenarios: